Wallacoloo/fimprints/Readme.md

 ## Building
-To build the website, clone the repository, install `rustup`, switch to the nightly version of rust with `rustup default nightly` and then
+To build the website, clone the repository, install `rustup`, switch to the nightly version of rust with `rustup default nightly` and then:
 ```
 [fimprints]$ cargo build
 [fimprints]$ cargo run -- --input . --output website_root